Jeffrey-Burt/cis4615a/README.md

   , where <java file here> is the name of the Java file ***WITHOUT*** the .java suffix.
   Please let me know if you encounter any other issues.

+## ***NOTE ABOUT R02_XP00_J.java***
+The accompanying file, deleteFile.txt, will be (or hopefully) successfully deleted when R02_XP00_J.java is successfully compiled and ran.
+So, if it results in a FileNotFoundException, then that means the program was already executed.
+Just a heads up.